-London in the United Kingdom is a wonderfully dog-friendly city, whether you’re visiting London with your dog or are a local living with a pup.
-Find out about some of the fabulous things to do in London with a dog…
+London in the United Kingdom is a wonderfully dog-friendly city, whether you’re visiting London along with your dog or are a local living with a pup.
+Find out about some of the fabulous things to do and places to visit in London with a dog, along with tips on transport, dining out and pet-friendly accommodation.

 Dog-Friendly Sightseeing in London